On the effect of the degeneracy between w_0 and w_a: Conclusions

 \section{Conclusions}

-From the relationship (\ref{eq15}) for thawing models with a nearly flat potential, we derived the SSLCPL and SSWCPL models which break the degeneracies among $\Omega_{\phi 0}$, $w_0$ and $w_a$.
+From the relationship (\ref{eq15}) for thawing models with a nearly flat potential and the CPL approximation for a wide class of dynamical dark energy models, we derived the SSLCPL and SSWCPL models which break the degeneracies among $\Omega_{\phi 0}$, $w_0$ and $w_a$.
 The two models reduce to the CPL model with only one free parameter $w_0$.
-The proposed degeneracy relations for $w_0$ and $w_a$ are consistent with that found for the original CPL model, so the SSLCPL and SSWCPL models are self consistent.
+The relative errors on the equation of state brought by the SSLCPL and SSWCPL approximations are under a few percent, so these models capture the main dynamics of the thawing model and approximate the dynamics of a wide class of thawing models well.
+Instead of studying a particular dynamical dark energy model, the SSLCPL and SSWCPL models can be used to probe the general properties of dynamical dark energy.
+The proposed degeneracy relations for $w_0$ and $w_a$ are consistent with that found for the familiar CPL model, so the SSLCPL and SSWCPL models are self-consistent.
+Current observational data constrain the current value of the equation of state $w_0$ of dark energy around $-1$ with more than 10\% error.
+The current value of the variation of the equation of state $w_a$ is loosely constrained; with the relation between $w_0$ and $w_a$ which is proportional to $1+w_0$ found in SSLCPL and SSWCPL models, $w_a$ is tightly constrained and $w_0\le -1$ at the $1\sigma$ level.
 Both models give almost the same minimum $\chi^2$ as the original CPL does when fitting to the observational data.
 In terms of AIC or BIC, the models fit the observational data a litter better than the original CPL does.
-With the help of relations (\ref{waeq1}) and (\ref{twa}), the $1\sigma$ error bar of $w_0$ is reduced about 30\% and 50\% for the flat and curved cases respectively, and the $1\sigma$ error bar of $\Omega_{k0}$ is reduced about 25\%.
-Since the parameters $\Omega_{m0}$ and $w_0$ have little change for the SSLCPL and SSWCPL models when we consider the curved case, this effect is unexpected and further understanding of it needs to be studied.
-Both SSLCPL and SSWCPL models have only one free parameter and they help tighten the constraint on $\Omega_{k0}$, so they can be applied to probe the curvature of the universe.
+With the help of relations (\ref{waeq1}) and (\ref{twa}), the $1\sigma$ error bar of $w_0$ is reduced about 30\%.
+The result is almost the same when we replace the WMAP7 data by the Planck data \cite{planck13,wangyun13,Gao:2013pfa}.
+Both SSLCPL and SSWCPL models have only one free parameter and they help tighten the constraint on the property of dark energy.

+With the tighter constraints on the parameters $\Omega_{m0}$ and $w_0$, we obtain the constraints on the thawing potential $V(\phi)$.
+For the phantom case, the potential $V(\phi)=\phi^{0.85}$ is consistent with current observations.
+For the quintessence case, the potential $V(\phi)=\phi$ is consistent with current observations.